dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

 * While the SQL UPDATE and DELETE statements allow retrieving original column values for the rows affected, this isn't currently supported by `ExecuteUpdate` and `ExecuteDelete`.
 * Multiple invocations of these methods cannot be batched.
 Each invocation performs its own roundtrip to the database.
 * Databases typically allow only a single table to be modified with UPDATE or DELETE.
-* These methods can only be executed with relational database providers.
+* These methods currently only work with relational database providers.

 ## Additional resources